crossplane/crossplane/design/design-doc-stacks.md

 .registry/
 ├── app.yaml
 ├── install.yaml
-├── rbac.yaml
 └── resources
       └── crd.yaml
 ```

-Strictly speaking, `install.yaml` and `rbac.yaml` are optional, but a Stack bereft of these files would only introduce a data storage CRD with no active controller to act on CRs.
+Strictly speaking, `install.yaml` is optional, but a Stack bereft of this file would only introduce a data storage CRD with no active controller to act on CRs.
 A Stack with no implementation could still be useful as a dependency of another Stack if CRs or the CRD itself can influence the behavior of active Stacks.

 ## Example Package Files